BorisMolch/pfrontend-temp/content/presskit/_index.md

 Music is diverse and imaginations want to run wild, so our technology is built for collaboration and limitless possibility.

 PatchWorld is an open-ended world-builder.
-Dig into a deep collection of interchangeable blocks that power gesture and interaction, generative music machines and pattern makers, sound processing and stompbox-style effects, animation and visuals.
+Dig into a complete collection of interchangeable blocks that power gesture and interaction, generative music machines and pattern makers, sound processing and stompbox-style effects, animation and visuals.
 Or if you just want to relax and play around, enter our growing library and load up user content or an EP - audiovisual albums you can enter interactively.

-For the first time, you can make deep, fully-customizable worlds without needing your own personal visual effects house - it’s like stepping inside a futuristic music video.
+For the first time, you can make rich, fully-customizable worlds without needing your own personal visual effects house - it’s like stepping inside a futuristic music video.
 You create for VR inside VR, meaning working in three dimensions is more intuitive.
 And since it’s all live and playable, you can perform, improvise, and jam.
 In an age when music makers’ vision can get lost in faceless streams, PatchWorld lets you express yourself and produce media for VR, live streams, and even live shows, with high-performance 3D visuals and spatial sound, even on just a standalone Oculus headset.

 ## Features

-Access an array of deep, production-ready features - in a platform that’s as playful and easy as a game:
+Access an array of powerful, production-ready features - in a platform that’s as playful and easy as a game:

 * Build and share musical worlds in the metaverse, without any coding, for free
-* Deep modular framework - start with pre-built worlds or create custom instruments, visuals, and gestural interactions
+* Fully modular framework - start with pre-built worlds or create custom instruments, visuals, and gestural interactions
 * 200+ blocks for endless creative options
 * 3D environment and sound assets to get you started
 * 3D spatial audio and stereo mixing